dcgerard/updog/README.md

 [here](https://doi.org/10.1101/281550).

 The main function is `flexdog`, which provides many options for the distribution of the genotypes in your sample.
+Novel genotype distributions include the class of proportional normal distributions (`model = "norm"`) and the class of discrete unimodal distributions (`model = "ash"`).
+The default is `model = "norm"` because it is the most robust to varying genotype distributions, but feel free to use more specialized priors if you have more information on the data.

 Also provided are: